Social Visits (Including Overnight Stays)

 2. Social Visits/Overnight Stays

 The delegation of authority to approve a child making social visits to friends should be set out in the Placement Plan which must be consistent with the child's Care Plan.
 The arrangements must also be consistent with any Contact Orders in force in favour of relatives and/or friends.

 Overnight stays with friends are a regular part of most children/young people's experience and often occur at short notice.
 It is neither practicable nor desirable to carry out police and other formal checks on the adults resident in the friend's household, unless of course there are particular reasons for concern.

-Although agency checks are not normally required as a precondition of a child staying overnight with friends, in circumstances where it is considered necessary as a result of specific risks identified in the risk assessment, or where the child is to stay with adults regularly or frequently or for a prolonged period, checks on members of the relevant household should be made through the Disclosure and Barring Service, the Children's Services and Probation records for the relevant area.
+Although agency checks are not normally be required as a precondition of a child staying overnight with friends, in circumstances where it is considered necessary as a result of specific risks identified in the risk assessment, or where the child is to stay with adults regularly or frequently or for a prolonged period, checks on members of the relevant household should be made through the Disclosure and Barring Service, the Children's Services and Probation records for the relevant area.

 Where there are exceptional reasons to require carers to seek the permission of the social worker, a manager or a parent, or place specific restrictions on permitting a child to stay overnight with friends, this should be because of reasons necessary to safeguard the child's welfare.
 The child's wishes should be taken into account in reaching any such decision.

 Any such restriction, together with the reasons, should be clearly recorded in the Placement Plan, and explained to the child where appropriate.
-Restrictions should be reviewed regularly to ensure they remain relevant.
+Restrictions should be reviewed regularly to ensure they remain relevant

 In the majority of cases, it will be sensible for decision making about sleepovers to be delegated to the child/young person's carer who will be best placed to know or find out about the friend and monitor the frequency of sleepover visits.